-Our team is made up of seven amazing humans, but only two of us are full-time!
+Our team is made up of seven amazing humans, but only one of us is full-time!
 We are:

 Laura O'Connell Rapira

-Eliot looks after our community petition platform OurActionStation and is here to support you in your campaigns.
+Eliot is our Community Campaign Organiser.
+He looks after our community petition platform OurActionStation and is here to support you in your campaigns.
 He is a Wellingtonian based in Auckland and has a background campaigning for animal rights issues.
 Eliot believes in the power of everyday people using digital tools and face-to-face tactics to make political and cultural change.
 In his time offline he plays a fight-dance game from Brazil called Capoeira Angola.